|

 • In a separate bowl, combine the flour, salt, baking soda, and spices; stir or whisk to blend.

-• Add the dry ingredients to the first mixture and stir until blended.
+• Add the dry ingredients to the first mixture and mix just until combined.

 • Chill the molasses cookie dough for 1 hour.